-23 Entailing lower procedural safeguards, whether labelled as "accelerated procedure" in national law or not.
+Entailing lower procedural safeguards, whether labelled as "accelerated procedure" in national law or not.

-The SMS was established in 2010 as a governmental institution coordinated by the Mol.24 The SMS's competence in asylum is part of a broader set of tasks, including various migration policy aspects.
-The SMS is a central executive body that implements state policy in the areas of migration, including combating irregular migration, citizenship, registration of individuals, refugees, and other categories of migrants prescribed by law.25 In 2023, the SMS annual budget was set at 4,305 billion UAH.26 The total number of people responsible for making decisions on asylum applications is 53 persons.
+The SMS was established in 2010 as a governmental institution coordinated by the Mol.27 The SMS's competence in asylum is part of a broader set of tasks, including various migration policy aspects.
+The SMS is a central executive body that implements state policy in the areas of migration, including combating irregular migration, citizenship, registration of individuals, refugees, and other categories of migrants prescribed by law.28 In 2024, the SMS annual budget was set at 5,618,055,700 UAH (118,774,962 EUR).29 The total number of people responsible for making decisions on asylum applications is 86 persons.

-Regarding its internal structure, the SMS has different departments and units dealing with various tasks assigned by the Regulation on the SMS.
-The structure also includes the headquarters based in Kyiv and the territorial bodies of the SMS.27 A territorial body of the SMS is a primary authority responsible for accepting and making decisions on asylum applications.28
+Regarding its internal structure, the SMS has different departments and units dealing with various tasks assigned by the Regulation to the SMS.
+The structure also includes the headquarters based in Kyiv and the territorial bodies of the SMS.30 A territorial body of the SMS is a primary authority responsible for accepting and making decisions on asylum applications.31

-Overall, the SMS has 23 territorial bodies.29 However, only 12 of them accept asylum applications.
+Overall, the SMS has 23 territorial bodies.32 However, only 12 of them accept asylum applications.
 Thus, in case a person resides in a region where a territorial body of the SMS does not accept asylum applications they have to apply to the neighbouring region.
 One territorial body of the SMS which accepts applications covers 1-3 regions.
 It is worth noting that the legislation does not require specifying a fixed number of branches that accept applications.
 Thus, it is the SMS that has anchored this function to a limited number of branches.

-Considering the status of Ukraine as a candidate for membership in the EU, in 2023 the SMS and EUAA have outlined the possible cooperation in awareness raising and workshops in the field of asylum.
-However, the SMS is not receiving any financial or legal support from EUAA.30
+Considering the status of Ukraine as a candidate for membership in the EU, in 2023 the SMS and EUAA outlined the possible cooperation in awareness raising and workshops in the field of asylum.
+However, throughout 2024 and as of 15 February 2025, the SMS has not received any financial or legal support from the EUAA.33